In East Asia there lies two coffee shops, the only foreign-owned businesses in a city of 500,000 people.

 Matt Sonke, program director at The GO Fund, was astounded by their ministry’s vision and the results they see from what is already established.
 Aware of their looming deadline, he rallied together a committee of the organization’s board members to either approve or deny Shawn and Megan as partners.

-Two days before Shawn, Megan and their two children boarded their flight back to China, their future in the country still undetermined, they were called and told, “You have been approved!
+Two days before Shawn, Megan and their two children boarded their flight back to East Asia, their future in the country still undetermined, they were called and told, “You have been approved!
 Your debt has been taken.”

 The storm was broken!
 They could breathe again and lift their eyes to the warm and radiant sun.
 Shawn and Megan are now back in the city where their businesses have opened a multitude of opportunities for relationships to form – in their shop and beyond.

 They source their coffee beans from surrounding, remote villages.
 These areas are completely unengaged with the Gospel and nearly impossible to access because of the government’s tight travel restrictions.
 However, their business provides a legitimate purpose for visiting these villages many times per year.
 This is one of many examples in which the Lord has divinely appointed a channel for the team to share the Gospel with the unreached.

 Thanks to The GO Fund Champions, Shawn and Megan’s family and team are unhindered and ready to continue their ministry for many years to come.
 They excitedly anticipate meeting many more like Xiong; ready to love them, share truth with them, and all over the course of several, delicious cups of coffee.